thisisfaisalhere/Problems/README.md

 Write a program to cyclically rotate an array by one. -- done

-find Largest sum contiguous Subarray [V. IMP] -- done using brute force. kadane not working for edge case. working on it.
+find The Largest sum contiguous SubArray [V.Imp] -- done. using brute force. kadane not working for edge case. working on it.

-Minimise the maximum difference between heights [V.IMP] Minimum no. of Jumps to reach end of an array find duplicate in an array of N+1 Integers
+Minimise the maximum difference between heights [V.IMP] -- done

+Minimum no. of Jumps to reach end of an array find duplicate in an array of N+1 Integers
 Merge 2 sorted arrays without using Extra space.